pañca-tattva jaya jaya śrī-rādhā-mādhava

 guru hate mantra pāya

 “It is easy for the jīva’s intelligence to be fixed upon Kṛṣṇa when useless rhetoric has disappeared.
-By rejecting such logic and taking shelter of real philosophy, one should accept a mantra from the guru.
+By rejecting such logic and taking shelter of true wisdom, one should accept mantra from a guru.

 gṛhī jīva-gaṇa varṇāśrame thāki